Other / mixed grade configuration · Forest Hills, NY

 How many students attend Ps 196 Grand Central Parkway?

 Ps 196 Grand Central Parkway has 749 students enrolled.
-It is a other school in FOREST HILLS, NY.
+It is a public school in Forest Hills, NY.

 What is the student-teacher ratio at Ps 196 Grand Central Parkway?